anilkumarbp/RingCentralSwift/README.md

         }
     }

-For simple checking of a successful status code:

-    (response as!
-NSHTTPURLResponse).statusCode / 100 == 2

-For turning 'data' into a Dictionary (JSON):
+Returning 'data' into a Dictionary (JSON): This is handled by the **ApiResponse** class within the SDK. we can retrieve the dictionary as shown below

     NSJSONSerialization.JSONObjectWithData(data!, options: nil, error: &errors) as!
 NSDictionary
     // or